trenchproject/TrenchR/README.md

 Code contributions for TrenchR initiative

 We aim to create an R package (TrenchR) encompassing resources for assessing the impact of the environment of organisms.
 The package will build off and integrate with existing packages (e.g., NicheMapR).
-Code (scripts and functions) will be accepting in any programming language and thorough commenting will be appreciated.
+Code (scripts and functions) will be accepted in any programming language and thorough commenting will be appreciated.
 We would also appreciate your including a header that describes the intent, input, and output of your scripts and functions.

 ### Installation